99sono/docker_builds/development_image/07_docker_hub_image_readme/dockerhub-image-description.md

 The build files, Dockerfiles, and scripts used to create this image are available at:
 **https://github.com/99sono/docker_builds**

-This repository contains the complete build pipeline with 5 layers of Docker images.
+This repository contains the complete build pipeline with 4 layers of Docker images:
+- **Layer 1**: Base Ubuntu 24.04 LTS with SSH and essential tools
+- **Layer 2**: Development environments (Java, Node.js, Python with Miniforge)
+- **Layer 3**: AI coding agents and CLI tools (7 tools fully implemented)
+- **Layer 4**: Project templates and final container assembly

 ## Tags